AeloveRim/SpiritOfGrit/docs/Troubleshooting.md

 # FAQ & Common Issues

 ## My game won't start even after a fresh install!
-Check in your `Tahrovin\Stock Game` folder for an `openvr_api.dll` file.
+Check in your `SoG\Stock Game` folder for an `openvr_api.dll` file.
 If this file is not present, your game cannot start.
-To solve this, copy the `openvr_api.dll` file from your Skyrim VR Steam installation folder into your `Tahrovin\Stock Game` folder and relaunch.
+To solve this, copy the `openvr_api.dll` file from your Skyrim VR Steam installation folder into your `SoG\Stock Game` folder and relaunch.

 When using ENB Organizer, **always** disable an option *then* enable another.
 Not doing this will mess up the files.